 Fuel Tank

 Fuel goes into your fuel tank when you pump it.
-This holds fuel before it’s injected into the combustion chamber.
+The tank holds fuel before it’s injected into the combustion chamber.

 Fuel Pump